whataboutpets/minimal-mistakes/_posts/cats/2019-02-11-how-to-get-rid-of-cat-allergies.md

 In the case of SLIT, patients are given small doses of an allergen under the tongue.

+The goal is that you progressively become less sensitive to the allergen.

+A word of caution:

+Treatment must always be under observation of a medical professional.

 Bottom line:

-You progressively become less sensitive to the allergen.

-A word of caution:

-Treatment must always be under observation from a medical professional.

-*TODO sever reaction

 Allergy shots have a proven track record as an effective form of long-term treatment.

 Some people will develop complete immunity to cat allergies.

-On the other hand, sometimes there is no relief at all.
+Others may find no relief at all.

-Will it work for you?
+Will they work for you?

-*Talk to your allergist about your options for immunotherapy.
+The first thing to do is talk to your allergist about your options for immunotherapy.

 ## 15. Offer a Balanced Diet

 ![cat food]({{ site.url }}/assets/images/cats/cat-food.jpg)

 Believe it or not, but what your cat eats is also important.

+Why is that?

 Animals that eat a balanced diet…